 Five centuries is a long enough time to mythologize anyone’s life, especially one so significant in a nation’s history.
 It’s no myth that without Malinche’s linguistic, cultural, and diplomatic skills, Cortés would not have succeeded in conquering Mexico.
 That fact alone makes Malinche a true legend.

 No images of Malinche were created while she was alive — the only images we have of her are posthumous.
-Most Spanish illustrations and Spanish-commissioned native codices depict her with hair parted in the middle and worn loose to her shoulders, echoing the hairstyle of the Catholic Virgin Mary.
+Several Spanish illustrations and Spanish-commissioned native codices depict her with hair parted in the middle and worn loose to her shoulders, echoing the hairstyle of the Catholic Virgin Mary.

 In reality, Malinche wore her hair in a traditional double-braid, as seen below.